-Renewable natural gas (RNG) is biogas that is produced from a number of non-geologic sources, upgraded to biomethane by removing contaminants and increasing the heating value, and processed to meet natural gas pipeline-quality standards.
+Renewable natural gas (RNG) is biogas that is produced from a number of nongeologic sources, upgraded to biomethane by removing contaminants and increasing the heating value, and processed to meet natural gas pipeline-quality standards.
 RNG comes from a variety of sources, including municipal solid waste landfills, digesters at water resource recovery facilities (wastewater treatment plants), livestock farms, food production facilities and organic waste management operations.
 RNG can provide benefits such as energy diversity, economic revenues or savings, improved air quality and greenhouse gas emission reductions.
 RNG development has the potential to mitigate the carbon footprint associated with traditionally sourced natural gas.

 MDU Resources' natural gas utilities actively review, evaluate and pursue potential RNG development opportunities.
-Our companies review regional, state
+Our companies review regional, state and federal guidelines and studies that involve RNG, and engage in developing standards for acceptable delivery of RNG in natural gas distribution systems.

 Montana-Dakota Utilities produces RNG from the Billings Regional Landfill in Montana.
-The project came online at the end of 2010 and has produced approximately 1.36 million dekatherms of RNG through year-end 2020.
-The RNG is supplied to the vehicle fuel market generating renewable identification numbers and low-carbon fuel standard credits in California and Oregon.
-In 2020, the Billings Landfill Plant produced approximately 1.53 million renewable identification numbers and 1,547 low-carbon fuel standard credits.
+The project came online at the end of 2010 and has produced approximately 1.48 million dekatherms of RNG through year-end 2021.
+The RNG is supplied to the vehicle fuel market generating renewable identification numbers (RINS).
+In 2021, the Billings Landfill Plant produced approximately 1.38 million RINs.

 In Idaho, Intermountain Gas supports development of RNG projects and to date has provided pipeline services for three dairy digesters to transport and sell RNG.
 The first dairy digester project on which Intermountain Gas assisted began delivering RNG into Intermountain Gas' distribution system in mid-October 2019.
 The two additional dairy digesters began injecting RNG into Intermountain Gas' system in August 2020 and September 2020.
-As of April 2021, the three producers had injected more than 480,000 dekatherms of RNG into Intermountain Gas' system.
+As of December 31, 2021, the three producers had injected more than 480,000 dekatherms of RNG into Intermountain Gas' system.
 Intermountain Gas signed an agreement with a fourth dairy RNG project and is evaluating feasibility studies for four additional potential RNG projects.